gahogg/gahogg/README.md

 # Hi there 👋
-## I build and deploy production-ready data science models and make applications that use them.
-Listed below are the main tools I'm comfortable with:
+## I build and deploy deep learning models using the statistical rigor from my undergraduate degree and the theory in tomorrow's research papers.
+Maintainer of Reinforcement Learning package “rl-learn” with  4000 downloads on PyPi.

 **Daily Tools:** Python, R, SQL, PySpark, Pandas, TensorFlow, Git, GCP & AWS Cloud, DataBricks, Linux